expo/expo/docs/pages/guides/using-nextjs.md

 [Next.js][nextjs] is a React framework that provides simple page-based routing as well as server-side rendering.
 To use Next.js with Expo for web we recommend that you use a library called [`@expo/next-adapter`][next-adapter] to handle the configuration and integration of the tools.

 Using Expo with Next.js means you can share all of your existing components and APIs across your mobile and web.
-Next.js has its own Webpack config so **you'll need to start your web projects with the `next-cli` and not with `expo start`.**
+Next.js has its own Webpack config so **you'll need to start your web projects with the Next.js CLI and not with `npx expo start`.**

 > Next.js can only be used with Expo for web, this doesn't provide Server-Side Rendering (SSR) for native apps.